dreamcatcher-tech/network/Inbox/2024-08-15 1841 separate entities on stripe.md

 Set up a contracting company that is a preferred partner, which is first point of contact for incoming people.

 Would it hurt to make the processing entity be the same as the worker ?

+Be careful to align with the gateway company - make sure these things are seen as separate, and that the funded entity doesn't rely too heavily on specific features of the gateway.
+Also the gateway cannot be seen as taking advantage of the efforts of the funder, altho the attribution flows would reflect these contributions.
+Use the Dreamcatcher to log in to startengine and sign up and manage payments.
+Ensure that our communications with them are public too.
+Show their stock balances on the platform.
+Possibly facilitate the trade between holders.
+Use dreamcatcher or mic'd up style to manage investor relations.

+Be careful of the requirement to have the largest shareholder be a US resident.
+Can be done with a single person LLC that holds the shares, but then have to check that IRD doesn't tax the capital gains.
+Could publicize this structure as a generic model, and sell the certification that it works.

+CPA review was about $1,200 for startengine.
+Would need publicized accounting work in the US, using the Dreamcatcher, to assure that the tax structure worked.

+Securities Guardian can be a product we offer to other startups to manage their companies and their investor relations.
+Pubcos have accountants that are highly attached to them.
+Startups on crowdfunders do not have the savy or the budget, so a tool for them would be quite useful.
+Charge by upside.